VHDL-LS/rust_hdl/README.md

 **NOTE**: These tools are currently only recommended to be used by people interested in contributing to their development as they are still immature.

-I am interested in collaboration with other people especially regarding semantic analysis of VHDL.
+I am interested in [collaboration](#Collaboration) with other people especially regarding semantic analysis of VHDL.

 [![Join the chat at https://gitter.im/rust_hdl/Lobby](https://badges.gitter.im/rust_hdl/Lobby.svg)](https://gitter.im/rust_hdl/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/kraigher/rust_hdl.svg?branch=master)](https://travis-ci.org/kraigher/rust_hdl)

-## Why Rust?
-The tools within this repository have been written in the Rust programming language, thus the name `rust_hdl`.
-The Rust programming language was choosen over Python, C or C++ as the best suited language to write the tools in.
-The main advantages are;
-- Excellent performance
-- Strong modern type system
-- Good libraries and tools
-- Strong community and momentum

-To install rust and its build tool cargo: https://rustup.rs/

 # Projects
 # VHDL Parser